dummi/vimrc/README.markdown

 # vimrc

-Execute the following command to make your setup your vim.
+Execute the following commands to setup your vim.
 ```bash
 cd ~/.vim
 git init